xcart/xcart-docs/_pages/kb_en/modules/pinterest_tag.md

 {% note warning %}
 To be able to submit data to Pinterest you need the {% link "Segment Integration module" ref_2tHtk4OT %} installed, enabled and configured to collect data from your X-Cart store.

+Also you need a Pinterest business account.
+If you don't yet have one, you can sign up [here](https://ads.pinterest.com/ "Pinterest Tag (via Segment Integration)").
 {% endnote %}

 To configure Pinterest via Segment a store admin should: